Guest post by Christa from Piaffe Style.

 When done excessively, or on a daily basis, it also carries possibilities to lameness.

 Small circles in place increase stress on the lower joints.
 This is mainly an issue in the showjumping and hunter world, but it is not a matter to take lightly among dressage riders either.

-Lunging a horse can cause synovitis in fetlocks and digital tendon sheaths when done excessively (Dressage Today, Dec 6, 2017).
+Lunging can cause synovitis in fetlocks and digital tendon sheaths when done excessively (Dressage Today, Dec 6, 2017).

 Though these injuries when lunging a horse are rare, they still increase the risk of lameness, and should always be considered when developing a training program for a horse.

 Equine veterinarians use lunging as a tool to observe a horse without the rider.
 This allows the veterinarians to evaluate the horse’s movement.

 Also, in many cases that involve forelimb lameness, lunging a horse will accentuate it, which helps veterinarians diagnose the problem.

 Lunging can also be therapeutic to some degree.
 While lunging a horse without any help from side reins or other systems usually does more harm than good, using a chambon, degogue or other lunging systems can be physical therapy for horses with back pain or tightness.